Why you need

 PDFs are bad for SEO, accessibility, integrations, and analytics.
 They’re not interactive, they’re extremely painful to read on phones, and people won’t usually download them unless they have no other option.

 And yet, PDFs are everywhere.
 They’re a zombie format, dead but still somehow shuffling around the internet.
-But if PDFs are zombies, then what mutant virus is keeping them around?
+But if PDFs are dead, then what mutant virus is keeping their zombies walking around?

 In this piece, I argue that this mutant virus is your humble company website.
 Content teams use PDFs because their websites aren’t good enough.
 Built for developers and web designers, these websites — even the still-extremely-complicated ‘no code’ variety — make it impossible for non-technical teams to publish beautiful content quickly.